Home> Specialty Certifications> North Carolina State Bar Board of Legal Specialization >Family Law

 How to Show Substantial Involvement in Family Law

-Substantial involvement in the practice area of family law requires a showing that the attorney has spent a certain amount of time doing substantive legal work done primarily for the purpose of legal advice or representation in family law cases.
+Substantial involvement in the practice area of family law in North Carolina requires a showing that the attorney has spent a certain amount of time doing substantive legal work done primarily for the purpose of legal advice or representation in family law cases.
 Part of the requirement for substantial involvement might be shown through one of the following practice equivalents:

 • service as a district court judge in North Carolina, hearing a substantial number of family law cases; or